bjornekelund/ACOM-Controller/README.md

 # ACOM Controller

-Minimalistic WPF application for controlling an *ACOM 600S* from the PC desktop via its RS-232 remote control interface.
+Minimalistic WPF application for controlling and monitoring an *ACOM 600S* shortwave power amplifier from the PC desktop via its RS-232 remote control interface.

 Consumes very little screen real estate and easily be modified to consume even less.
 Also easily modifiable for